Stari89/izi-crawler/README.md

     ```
     npm run start
     ```

+#### Android

+-   Install the Expo Go app.
+-   Scan the QR code with the app.

+#### iOS

--   If you wish to debug on a physical device, scan the QR code with Expo Go app (Android) or the Camera app (iOS).
+-   Scan the QR code with the Camera app.

+#### Web

+-   Follow the Expo's development server instructions (just press "W" key once the server is up and running).

+#### Android Emulator

--   If you wish to debug on an emulator, follow this instruction: [Virtual Device Manager](https://developer.android.com/studio/run/managing-avds) for Android **and make sure your emulator has the Play Store enabled**.
+-   Follow this guide: [Virtual Device Manager](https://developer.android.com/studio/run/managing-avds) for Android **and make sure your emulator has the Play Store enabled**.
 Once you have your emulator up and running, follow Expo's development server instructions on how to debug (basically you just press "A" button on your keyboard).

+#### iOS Simulator

--   Have fun.
+-   **TODO**

 #### Troubleshooting